Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 You can measure voltages up to 45V
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to read out the state of an electronic device, maybe there is a voltage source somewhere which represents this state.
+If you want to read out the state of an electronic device, often there is a voltage source somewhere that represents this state.
 If this voltage is below 45V you can connect the Analog In Bricklet to it and measure it.
 One good option are LEDs.
-If your device has an LED representing the state you can make it readable easily.
-But of course also other voltage sources are possible if these are below 45V.
+If your device has an LED representing the state you can easily read the state.
+But of course also other voltage sources are possible.

 To measure a voltage source, connect it to the Analog In Bricklet to the VIN and GND inputs.

 .. warning:: Do not connect to 3.3V or 5V!
 These are outputs of the Bricklet.

-If you don't see feasibly measurements in Brick Viewer you likely have to reverse polarity of your voltage source.
+If you don't see meaningful measurements in Brick Viewer you likely have to reverse the polarity of the voltage source (switch VIN and GND).

 .. image:: /Images/Kits/hardware_hacking_analog_in_diode_350.jpg
    :scale: 100 %